 Furthermore, we anticipate that, at least initially, our distributions will exceed our then current and then accumulated earnings and profits for the relevant taxable year, as determined for U.S. federal income tax purposes, due to non-cash expenses, primarily depreciation and amortization charges that we expect to incur.
 Therefore, all or a portion of these distributions may represent a return of capital for U.S. federal income tax purposes.
 The extent to which our distributions exceed our current and accumulated earnings and profits may vary substantially from year to year.
-To the extent that a distribution is treated as a return of capital for U.S. federal income tax balls will be treated as a return of capital for U.S. federal income tax balls will be treated as a return of capital for use and to the extent that it exceeds the holder's adjusted tax basis will be treated as gain resulting from a sale or exchange of such shares.
+To the extent that a distribution is treated as a return of capital for U.S. federal income tax balls of the value of a adjusted tax basis in the holder's shares and to the extent that it exceeds the holder's adjusted tax basis will be treated as gain resulting from a sale or exchange of such shares.
 As a result, the gain (or loss) recognized on the sale of that common stock or upon our liquidation will be decreased (or increased) accordingly.
 For a more complete discussion of the tax treatment of distributions to holders of our common stock, see "Material U.S. Federal Income Tax Considerations."